 About This Brand

 Samsung is well known for its innovative designs and has one of the largest lineups of smart phones that run on the Windows and Android operating systems.
 Samsung smart phones have the industry's most advanced technologies the Android platform has to offer.
 They include Multi window, which lets you interact with two apps simultaneously on one screen.
 For instance, you can watch a video while viewing an e-mail, or you can use Google Maps and messaging.
 The front-facing cameras on many Samsung models monitor you eyes while you're reading a Web page or other documents to prevent the screen from timing out.
 Some Samsung phones can also wirelessly share large files between each other after the phones are bumped together.
 Another innovation is touch-free gestures/controls (air gestures) that let you accept a phone call, move to another message, flip through photos, or skip to the next song in your playlist by waving your hand in front of the phone.
-Noteable lines include the Samsung Galaxy S, Galaxy Note, and Nexus series.
+Noteable lines include the Samsung Galaxy S and Galaxy Note series.

 Features & Specs - Samsung Galaxy S 4 (16GB) (AT&T)

 Full retail price Full retail price is the cost of the phone in 2014 when purchased without a long-term contract or agreement.
 Models shown without a price have been discontinued from the carrier we tested the model on, though it is available in other memory capacities or for other providers.